WELCOME TO BOSTON

 Here is a collection of fun things to do while in Boston

 Pizzeria Regina, founded in 1926 and located in Boston’s North End, is the place to go for brick-oven pizza in Boston.
 This recommendation is for the original location, as opposed to the chains around the city.
 Lines may get lengthy and lunch and dinner on weekends, or soon before Celtics and Bruins games.
 In any case, it’s well worth the wait!
 Recommendation: The Margherita or the Pollo Pesto

 The Chart House Restaurant is housed in an incredible landmark location on Boston’s Long Wharf.
 The Gardiner Building (built 1763) was the counting office of none other than American Patriot and merchant John Hancock.
 The original safe from his office is still in a wall which the very cordial staff will be glad to display.
-Combine this extraordinary waterfront setting with the delicious cuisine of the 29-restaurant Chart House chain and a quiet to moderate ambience ideal for romantic or special occasions.
+Combine this extraordinary waterfront setting with the delicious cuisine of the 29-restaurant Chart House chain and a quiet to moderate ambiance.

-The Top of the Hub Restaurant, located on the 52nd floor of the Prudential Tower, offers guests an amazing view to accompany a great meal.
-The price tag may not be cheap, but compared to the price of a walk on the observation deck alone, it is well worth it.
+The Top of the Hub Restaurant, located on the 50th floor of the Prudential Tower, offers guests an amazing view to accompany a great meal.
 The lunch menu is a good option as well for a nice daytime view of the city.
 Live jazz at select times is an added bonus.
 Be mindful of dress codes and dinner reservations.
 Also, make a request for the east facing view of the John Hancock tower.

 Getting Around Boston